“The Lesson of Heaven’s KOHEN HAGADOL”

 It is HE who John saw, as a Lamb that was slain, at the throne of the Father in heaven!

-SEE with new EYES of the HEART the full Easter Story now, perhaps for the first time!
+SEE with new EYES of the HEART the fullness of the Easter Story now, perhaps for the first time!

 SHEMA Isra’el…ADONAI Elohenu, ADONAI echad!